-Potter exit sad for all at Chelsea - Bruno
+Potter exit a 'sad day' at Chelsea - Bruno

-Chelsea staff have had 'difficult 24 hours' after Graham Potter sacking, says Bruno Saltor
+Chelsea: 'Difficult 24 hours' after Graham Potter sacking - Bruno Saltor

 Last updated on .From the section Chelsea

-Chelsea interim head coach Bruno Saltor says it has been a "difficult 24 hours for all of us" after Graham Potter was sacked on Sunday.
+Chelsea interim head coach Bruno Saltor says it has been a "difficult 24 hours for all of us" after Graham Potter's sacking.

-Potter and assistant coach Billy Reid have left the club after just 31 games, with Bruno taking over team affairs.
+Potter and assistant coach Billy Reid left the club on Sunday after only 31 games.

-Bruno and Reid were part of Potter's coaching staff at Brighton and joined Chelsea with him last September.
+Bruno and Reid were part of Potter's coaching staff at Brighton and joined Chelsea with him in September.

-"It's been really difficult, at every single level, especially emotionally," said Spanish coach Bruno, 42.
+"It's been really difficult, at every single level, especially emotionally," said Bruno.

 "You have to do the press conference, you have to deal with the players - it's hard.